 What are the practical benefits of your product available?
 It has to be something that your customers really need.
 It will give real value.
 You must know the features of your product, its benefits, and how they will benefit your customers.

 You need to be up to date on new trends that affect your product.
 There is this new technology.
 For example, newspapers were slow to respond to the availability of free news on the Internet.
 They thought that people were willing to pay for newspapers distributed on paper one day.

 Who is your customer?
 What do they need?
 You know exactly who buys from you and how you can make their lives better.
 This is how you create demand, the driver of all economic growth.
 The target market for newspapers was shrinking to older people who were not comfortable getting their news online.
-Attributing the best fit competitive advantage has a great impact on marketing on any successful organization.
+Attributing the best fit competitive advantage has a great impact on marketing in any successful organization.

 Have you identified your real competitors?
 They are not just similar companies or products.
 Includes anything else your customer can do to meet the needs they can meet.
 Newspapers were the other newspapers in their competition until they realized it was the Internet.
-They did not know how to compete with the instant and free news provider.
+They did not know how to compete with the instant and free news providers.